William Haines: Notable interior design clientele

+Celebrities including Cameron Diaz, Courteney Cox, Anne Heche and Ellen DeGeneres purchased pieces of Haines' furniture in 1999.

 Final years and death

 Haines and Shields (1905–1974) remained together until Haines' death.
 Joan Crawford described them as "the happiest married couple in Hollywood."

-On December 26, 1973, Haines died from lung cancer in Santa Monica, California, at the age of 73.
-Soon afterward, on March 6, 1974, Shields took an overdose of sleeping pills.
-His suicide note read in part, "Goodbye to all of you who have tried so hard to comfort me in my loss of William Haines, whom I have been with since 1926.
-I now find it impossible to go it alone, I am much too lonely."
+In 1972 Shields and Haines both travelled to Europe.
+Haines was diagnosed with lung cancer in the summer of 1973.
+By December, Haines's long-time doctor requested he move into St John's Hospital.
+He would spend the month in hospital until he died on December 26, 1973, at 6:45 pm, of sudden cardiac arrest with Shields beside him.

+Following Haines's death, his partner Shields struggled to cope.
+At 9:45 pm on March 6, 1974, Shields began drinking and died of acute barbiturate intoxication.
+He left a note, inscribed:

 They are interred side by side in Woodlawn Memorial Cemetery in Santa Monica.

 Legacy

 For his contribution to the motion-picture industry, William Haines has a star on the Hollywood Walk of Fame located at 7012 Hollywood Blvd.

 William Haines Designs remains in operation, with main offices in West Hollywood and an additional showroom in New York.

+In September 2023, Sunnylands Center & Gardens featured an exhibition titled "Variations to a Theme" dedicated to William Haines.